-To make the most of America’s industrial potential in the war, Roosevelt devised a policy known as Lend-Lease, whereby the United States lent its wartime allies military equipment—planes, ships, weapons, ammunition, and so on—without worrying too much about the timing or manner of repayment.
+To make the most of America’s industrial potential in the war, Roosevelt devised a policy known as Lend-Lease.
+In this policy, the United States lent its wartime allies military equipment—planes, ships, weapons, ammunition, and so on—without worrying too much about the timing or manner of repayment.
 For the duration of the war, the Allies would not have to compensate the United States for any equipment they received.
 Once the war was over, they could either give the equipment back or compensate the United States in some other way.

 The Persian Corridor and $11 Billion in Aid to Russia

-The biggest recipient of Lend-Lease aid was Britain, but the Soviet Union also received a huge amount of aid, about $11 billion worth over the course of the war.
-One of the most important routes by which the United States supplied Russia with aid was the so-called Persian Corridor; materiel would be shipped through the Persian Gulf to Iran and then transported northward over Iranian territory.
+The biggest recipient of Lend-Lease aid was Britain, but the Soviet Union also received a huge amount of aid, about $11 billion worth throughout the war.
+One of the most important routes by which the United States supplied Russia with aid was the so-called Persian Corridor; materials would be shipped through the Persian Gulf to Iran and then transported northward over Iranian territory.

-The great advantage of the Persian Corridor was that it could be operated at all times of year due to the relatively warm climate.
+The great advantage of the Persian Corridor was that it could be operated at all times of the year due to the relatively warm climate.
 Most of the other corridors for supplying Russia were frozen over during the winter months.
-For the Persian Corridor to remain open, of course, it was essential that Iran remain in Allied hands.
+For the Persian Corridor to remain open, of course, Iran needed to remain in Allied hands.

 To accomplish this, in early 1942 the United States sent its troops to occupy Iran, which was already under joint Anglo-Soviet occupation.
-Some months earlier, in August 1941, Britain and the Soviet Union had forced Reza Shah, the ruler of Iran, to abdicate his throne on the grounds that he was too sympathetic to Germany.
+Some months earlier, in August 1941, Britain and the Soviet Union had forced Reza Shah, the ruler of Iran, to abdicate his throne because he was too sympathetic to Germany.
 Reza Shah was replaced by his son, Mohammad Reza Shah Pahlavi, who was then in his early twenties and was much more malleable than his father.
-Mohammad Reza Shah permitted Britain, the Soviet Union, and, later, the United States to occupy Iran for the duration of the war.
+Mohammad Reza Shah permitted Britain, the Soviet Union, and, later, the United States, to occupy Iran for the duration of the war.

 The U.S. Presence in Iran

 Iran was important to the United States, not only for its strategic location but for its considerable oil reserves as well.
-Access to cheap and readily available oil was crucial to the American war effort, especially since the United States was exporting oil to many of its wartime allies.
-Moreover, in the early 1940s it was mistakenly assumed that domestic American oil reserves were nearly exhausted and that any additional oil required by the United States would have to come from overseas.
+Access to cheap and readily available oil was crucial to the American war effort since the United States was exporting oil to many of its wartime allies.
+Moreover, in the early 1940s, it was mistakenly assumed that domestic American oil reserves were nearly exhausted and that any additional oil required by the United States would have to come from overseas.

 Britain’s Right to Iranian Oil